pabloUrizar/Labos_IST/Labo4/README.md

 **9. Assume the BucketsAccessRole, and try to upload an image to bucket2 :**

 We were able to upload the image to bucket2 since the user `devuser1` is able to assume the role `BucketsAccessRole`.
 This role is allowed to download (s3:GetObject) and upload (s3:PutObject) objects to bucket2.
+There is a also a bucket policy for `bucket2` that grants the `s3:PutObject` to bucket2 to `BucketsAccessRole` principal.
 <div style="text-align:left;">
   <img src='screenshots/task4_9.png' width='700'>
 </div>